seogenis/world-model-portal-backend/README.md

 4. Server calls NVIDIA Cosmos API and monitors the generation process
 5. Generated video is extracted from the resulting ZIP file and made available
 6. Client receives the video URL via WebSocket when generation is complete

+### Batch Video Generation

+For high-throughput scenarios, the system supports batch video generation:

+1. Submit up to 8 prompts via the batch inference API endpoint
+2. Each prompt is assigned to a different GPU for parallel execution
+3. A batch ID is returned for tracking all jobs in the batch
+4. Real-time status updates are provided via WebSocket
+5. All generated videos are tracked in a single batch response

+For more details, see [BATCH_INFERENCE.md](BATCH_INFERENCE.md).

 ## License